awslabs/graphstorm/graphstorm-processing/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GraphStorm Processing documentation!
+Welcome to GraphStorm Distributed Data Processing documentation!
 =================================================

 .. toctree::